LostInCompilation/PrettyOTA/README.md

 #### PlatformIO with ESP-IDF (automatic) <div id="platformio-with-esp-idf-automatic"/>

+⚠️ The automatic way will only work if you use the ESP-IDF framework *with* the Arduino framework.
+If you only use the Arduino framework inside PlatformIO you must set the version and build time / date manually like described above for ArduinoIDE.

 #### Firmware version number

 In PlatformIO simply create a text file called `version.txt` in your projects root folder.
 The content of the textfile must be one line containing the firmware version: